magnesj/ResInsight/docs/GridStatisticsDialog.md

 - **Statistics Cell Range** -– Controls if visible cells or all active cells is included when statistics is computed.

 ## Snapshot
+The Grid Statistics dialog has a toolbar containing two buttons for snapshot functionality.
+The leftmost button copies a snapshot of the dialog contents to the operating system's clipboard, while the rightmost button creates a file containing the snapshot.